 All operations requiring interaction with VSAM are performed by the Natural interface to VSAM.
-Natural for VSAM is fully ESA- and Sysplex-compliant.
+Natural for VSAM is fully ESA- and z/OS Parallel Sysplex-compliant.
 It runs in batch mode or under the online environments CICS, Com-plete and TSO.
 Under CICS, it also runs in conversational or pseudo-conversational mode.